cspoojary/Projects/House_Price_prediction/House_Prediction.md

 - This project emphasizes understanding the end-to-end Machine Learning pipeline rather than achieving high accuracy.
 - “Why is R² negative?”
-  > “The ML pipeline is correct, but the dataset has weak linear
+  - The ML pipeline is correct, but the dataset has weak linear relationships.
-  > relationships.
-This project focuses on understanding regression,
-  > evaluation metrics, and visualization rather than maximizing accuracy.”
+  - This project focuses on understanding regression, evaluation metrics, and visualization rather than maximizing accuracy.”

 ---
 ## 📊 Model Evaluation Visualizations